 Cloudy Weather Conditions and Power Output

-Solar panels can produce electricity on cloudy days, just not as efficiently as they would on a sunny day.
+Solar panels in Peoria can produce electricity on cloudy days, just not as efficiently as they would on a sunny day.
 Clouds block a portion of the sun’s energy from reaching your roof or ground installed solar panels.
 Partly sunny skies may reduce power output from 40% to 90% of full sun output.
 Taller monsoon cloud formations will generate the least amount of solar panel electricity.

 Solar panels produce electricity from the photons present in natural sunlight, the basic unit of all light, so panels don’t need direct sunlight.
 Your panels have concentrators using lenses and mirrors to maximize any sunlight reaching their photovoltaic cells (PV).
 A recent study by the U.S. Department of Energy has shown that production of electricity by large solar panels on rainy or cloudy days fluctuated less than in small solar panels.
 So the size of your panels can also affect a reduction in solar energy.

 Rain, Hail and Power Output